scottellis/oe-deptools/README.md

 I took a question from the gumstix dev list.
 The problem was iputils failing to build because of a problem with openjade.
-The question was why was openjade getting.
+The question was why was openjade being built.
 There was nothing about openjade in the iputils recipe.

+The raw data files wer generated using bitbake -g omap3-console-image.

 #### Check what packages iputils requires, tree format, three levels deep